jonsjava/char-archive-small_frontend/README.md

 > **Not for production.** This is a personal, local archive browser.
 It has no authentication, hardening, rate limiting, or operational safeguards.
 Do not expose it to the public internet or use it as a hosted service.

+READ THE README.
+If you run into an issue due to lack of reading the actual document written to help you, I will close the issue.

 ![Python](https://img.shields.io/badge/python-3.11-blue.svg)
 ![Flask](https://img.shields.io/badge/flask-3.1-green.svg)